mediamonks/channels/packages/channels/README.md

 ```

 ## Channels
 Channels are a way of grouping sounds that are played.
-They have their audio bus with volume and optional effects, and their output connects to the main output of a `Channels` instance.
-They are, however, **completely optional** and might not be needed at all, since **sounds can also be played without a channel**.
+They have their own volume and optional effects, and their output connects to the main output.
+They are **completely optional** and might not be needed at all, since **sounds can also be played without a channel**.

-The reason to create a channel is to easily manage a group of sounds, for example:
+The reason to create a channel is to easily manage a group of sounds, for example to:
 - change their volume
 - apply effects
 - fade out